dwkim78/upsilon/README.md

 ```

 Using Macbook Air 2012 equipped with Intel Core i5 1.8 GHz
-(2 cores and total 4 threads) and 8 GBytes memory,
+(2 cores and total 4 threads) and 8 GB memory,
 extracting a period takes 1-2 seconds per light curve
-containing ~200-500 data points.
+containing several hundreds of data points.

 After extracting features, you may want to check if the derived period
 is in a range of period alias (e.g. one day, sidereal day, one month, etc).